Updated 2022! Here's how to see the sunrise at Haleakala crater without a tour group and make reservations with ease.

 "Half of you are wearing blue!
 And the other half have some red!
 What's going on?
 I can't tell if you're French or the dreaded English.
 Maybe I shouldn't let any of you pass."

-It's never a great idea to provoke an armed guard, but at Fortress Louisbourg National Historic Site in Nova Scotia, Canada, dramatic flair is all part of the experience.
+It's never a great idea to provoke an armed guard, but when you visit Fortress Louisbourg National Historic Site in Nova Scotia, Canada, dramatic flair is all part of the experience.
 Louisbourg has been described as the jewel of all Canadian historic sites - an apt term, considering how precious the fortress was to the French.